Christy Atkinson, MD

 How do you, your clinic, and the healthcare system you work in use BMI (i.e BMI cutoffs for accessing certain services, BMI on charts and printouts, etc)?
 Is this flexible?

-Unfortunately, because the health insurance industry has complete buy-in to the false connection of BMI to health, health systems are constantly trying to demonstrate/document a person's ratio so that they might get paid more by insurance.
+Unfortunately, because the health insurance industry has complete buy-in to the false causal connection of BMI to health, health systems are constantly trying to demonstrate/document a person's ratio so that they might get paid more by insurance.
 This results in BMI automatically getting pulled in to the electronic record and visit note if weight/height are recorded in the chart somewhere.
 I myself consistently delete this information from my note, or add a note of how this is not relevant to my patient's care.
 Because it can sometimes flag in patients' face if we are looking at the chart together, I will then address the issue directly and have a discussion during the visit of how I am addressing the pop-ups.
+My health system does offer the option to have your weight hidden from you in your MyChart and After Visit Summaries.

 If a patient declines to be weighed, how do you and/or your staff proceed?